-Proposed changes would protect personal data in public records
+The proposed changes would protect personal data in public records.

 Minnesota’s governor wants to restrict access to the state’s public records to prevent identity theft, but several privacy experts think that’s a bad idea.

 Gov. Tim Pawlenty introduced several proposals March 2 designed to improve personal data protection and stem the rising tide of identity theft.
 They include making driver’s license data private, limiting the use of Social Security numbers (SSNs) as identifiers and protecting phone records.

 Pawlenty also wants to reform the way state agencies handle and maintain personal data.
 Under the current Minnesota Data Practices Act, government information is publicly accessible unless a specific law or statute designates it as private.